Creamy Balsamic Dressing

 • A dip for vegetables

-• Drizzle on sandwiches
+• As a condiment on sandwiches

-• Toss with roasted vegetables (especially potatoes)
+• Toss with roasted vegetables (even potatoes)

 • Make a no-mayo chicken salad